Benjiiim/XamarinPlayground/README.md

 using SharedProject;
 ```

+##### Declare the right capabilities for your app

+Right click on the Android Project and select Properties.
+Click on the Android Manifest on the left panel and request the Required Permissions:

+* CAMERA
+* WRITE_EXTERNAL_STORAGE

+Save the project properties.

 ##### Build and run the project

 Build the solution and run the project thanks to the Visual Studio Emulator (pressing F5 is a good option for that).